 Create a Custom Wood Accent wall with using common plywood installed in an uncommon manner.
-The project proves that high style doesn’t means high price.
+The project proves that high style doesn’t mean high price.

 In the Fall One Room Challenge, I decided to take on two powder rooms.
 These rooms had very different color palettes and vibes.
 I love them both!
 I have tons of favorite projects to share over the next few weeks but this one is on the top of the list.